AntonioAPDL/antonio-aguirre.github.io/README.md

 - `gefs_analysis_context_summary` and `quality_warnings` describe whether the rolling context is complete enough for display
 - Plot units are harmonized by panel logic (`APCP` in mm water-equivalent; `SOILW` in m3/m3)
 - Scheduled GEFS exports enable observed retrospective context by default from the latest `live-data` climate CSV, with a repository-root fallback
+- The browser also has `data-observed-csv-url` / `data-observed-fallback-csv-url` support so observed PRISM/ERA5/NWM context can be reconstructed from the combined CSV at render time
 - The exporter still supports GEFS-only context when run manually without `--include-observed-retrospective`
 - Exporter uses a history-scan guard: skips git-history backfill when prior 20-day GEFS context is already complete
 - GEFS cycle-history context may be limited after a stale period; observed daily context keeps the pre-forecast window populated while cycle context accumulates or is backfilled.